This event is now free and online to enjoy from the comfort of your own home. Book now to get a reminder in your diary.

 Tony Cunningham AO is Co-Director of the Centre for Virus Research at the Westmead Institute for Medical Research and Director of the Australian Centre for HIV and Hepatitis Virology Research.
 His research aims to develop a treatment that acts at the source of infection to prevent the spread of HIV.
 Professor Cunningham serves on numerous international and Australian expert panels on HIV/HSV, antivirals and vaccines.
 He is also a collaborator on Powerhouse Museum’s Coronavirus (COVID-19) Collection initiative.

 Medical virologist and infectious diseases physician Dominic Dwyer was Australia’s representative on the World Health Organization team investigating the origins of COVID-19.
-He is Director of Public Health Pathology in NSW; Director of the Institute of Clinical Pathology and Medical Research at Westmead Hospital; and Clinical Professor at the University of Sydney’s Westmead Clinical School.
+He is Director of Public Health Pathology at NSW Health Pathology; Director of the Institute of Clinical Pathology and Medical Research at Westmead Hospital; and Clinical Professor at the University of Sydney’s Westmead Clinical School.
 Professor Dwyer has a clinical and research interest in viral diseases of public health importance and runs a clinical trials unit in antiviral drugs and vaccines.

 Professor Raina MacIntyre heads the Biosecurity Program at the Kirby Institute (UNSW), which conducts research in epidemiology, vaccinology, bioterrorism prevention, mathematical modelling, genetic epidemiology, public health and clinical trials in infectious diseases.
 She has a 28-year track record in pandemics, epidemic infections, serious emerging infections, vaccines and control of respiratory viruses.
 For over 15 years she worked at the National Centre for Immunisation Research, where she conducted many vaccine clinical trials and developed expertise in vaccine programs for adults, at-risk and immunosuppressed populations.